prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 No. of Data Rows : 145
 ngspice 1 -> plot y vs time a
 ```
+### Cell Characterization and Measurements

-To characerize the cell, we find the following parameters for various W/L ratio or NMOS and PMOS.
+To characerize the cell, we find the following parameters for various W/L ratio and Output Load Capacitance.
 - Rise Time
 - Fall Time
 - Cell Rise Delay
 - Cell Fall Delay

+### Measurements for Varying W/L Ratio

 Let us calculate these parameters for inv cell with output capacitance of 2fF.
 Running ngspice simulations and measuring the parameters for inverter circuit for the following two cases, we get the following results.
 - $W_n$ = 2 $W_p$